Android-for-Python/Android-for-Python-Users/README.md

 We get the list of requirements dependencies for this package.

 ```
-google-cloud-firestore, googxle-api-core, google-auth, cachetools, pyasn1-modules, pyasn1, rsa, googleapis-common-protos, protobuf, requests, charset-normalizer, idna, urllib3, google-cloud-core, proto-plus
+google-cloud-firestore, googxle-api-core, google-auth, cachetools, pyasn1-modules, pyasn1, rsa, googleapis-common-protos, protobuf, requests, chardet, idna, urllib3, google-cloud-core, proto-plus
 ```

 *However*, this technique is only as good as the package information.
 And exhibits platform variations.
-For example if this is run on Linux the `requests` dependencies `certifi, charset-normalizer, idna, urllib3` will not be listed.
+For example if this is run on Linux the `requests` dependencies `certifi, chardet, idna, urllib3` will not be listed.
 These missing dependencies will be found during debugging.

 #### Kivy Widget Dependencies

 Some Kivy widgets have requirement dependencies:

-`kivy.network.urlrequest` needs  `requests, urllib3, charset-normalizer, idna, certifi`
+`kivy.network.urlrequest` needs  `requests, urllib3, chardet, idna, certifi`

 `kivy.uix.video` needs `ffpyplayer`